 A lady bird deed (called an enhanced life estate deed in Florida) is a relatively new form of deed that—like a traditional life estate deed—allows property to pass automatically to one or more designated recipients at death, without the need for probate.
-Florida is one of only a handful of states that recognize lady bird deeds.
+Florida is one of only a handful of states (including Texas) that recognize lady bird deeds.

 How a Lady Bird Deed Works